Skip to Content

 Supplies You’ll Need

-Here are the basic supplies you should have on hand if you’re going to paint mason jars.
-These are the basics.
+Here are the basic supplies you should have on hand.
 The sandpaper is only required if you are planning on distressing.

 • Glass jars